 ..And, some of these have been on streets for years.
 In fact, a good number of these belong to a company that went bust, so you can't rent them anyway, and they just collect dust:

-Many of these old bikes are slowly but surely falling apart.
-Some have no seat, others' brakes ain't worth a dime, and it is not rare to find one with a broken lock.
+Sadly, many of these old bikes are slowly but surely falling apart.
+Some have no seat, others' brakes ain't worth a dime.
+But as a result, it is not rare to find one with a broken lock.
 Sometimes, you need to fix the chain or straighten a Pringles-shaped wheel, but eventually you have a bike to use, free of charge.
-These battered bikes often offer an additional layer of thrill, and since they are already broken, you don't feel bad about doing an occasional jump or ride stairs here and there.
+These battered bikes often offer an additional layer of thrill, and since they are already broken, you don't feel bad about doing an occasional jump or riding stairs here and there.
 So good!

 You can't beat planes on longer distances...
 This could lead to a transition to stories from the neighboring provinces, but that will be another post (stay tuned).
 Instead, Chengdu's airport provides a transition to an area that is significant here:

-There are a few (literally) giant pandas next to the runway, hinting the fact that the Sichuan is the main province to find these pandas in their native environment.
+There are a few (literally) giant pandas next to the runway, hinting that the Sichuan is the main province to find these pandas in their native environment.